volodymyrhudyma/blog/content/blog/2020-04-28-var-let-and-const-in-javascript-what-is-the-difference.md

 Variables declared using `var` keyword can be re-declared and updated.

-You can unintentionally redeclare variable and get unexpected result when accessing it in your code.
+You can unintentionally redeclare variable and get an unexpected result when accessing it in your code.
 Don't you feel like you should receive the following error in the next example: *Duplicate declaration "userName"?*

 ```javascript
 var userName = "John";